MidnightJabber/MidnightJabber-Java-Based-Web_Code-Generator/README.md

 ##AwardCodeFiles

 ##BIN & SRC
-BIN folder cotains all the <code>::before .class ::after</code> files and the SRC folder contains all the <code> ::before .java ::after</code> files.
-Further explanation of each <code> ::before .java ::after</code> is explained int he README file available in the SRC folder.
+BIN folder cotains all the <code> .class </code> files and the SRC folder contains all the <code> .java </code> files.
+Further explanation of each <code> .java </code> is explained int he README file available in the SRC folder.